schlick7/LuteForMobile/docs/stuff.md

 Why are we showing(saving?!??) current bookid in the 'Current Settings' display

 Add a space between translation textbox newlines.
+The textbox allow pressing enter and having text on a second line.
+In our chips though we keep it all on one line so we need to insert a space so the translations are smashed together

 Add more custom theme options
   - have custom open up a popup?